sdrahnea/order-management-system/README.md

 SDR:order-management-system sdrahnea$
 ```

-## Running the tests
+## 3. Running the tests

 This project does not have any kind of tests :).

-## Deployment
+## 4. Deployment

-Once the build (the jar file) is ready the application can be run.
+The application can be run, once the build (the jar file) is ready t.
 Please, use the following command to run the application:
 ```
 SDR:order-management-system sdrahnea$ java -jar target/order-management-system-0.0.3-SNAPSHOT.jar
 ```
 If was used default configuration then the application should be available at this url: http://localhost:8081/oms/login.xhtml
 Use the following credentials: username: admin, password: 123.

-## Built With
+## 5. Built With

 * [Java](https://www.java.com/en/download/) - Java technology allows you to work and play in a secure computing environment.
 Java allows you to play online games, chat with people around the world, calculate your mortgage interest, and view images in 3D, just to name a few.
 * [PrimeFaces](https://www.primefaces.org/) - PrimeFaces is a popular open source framework for JavaServer Faces featuring over 100 components, touch optimized mobilekit, client side validation, theme engine and more.